nrkno/core-components/packages/core-toggle/readme.md

 coreToggle(String|Element|Elements, { // Accepts a selector string, NodeList, Element or array of Elements
   open: null,                         // Defaults to value of aria-expanded or false.
 Use true|false to force open state
-  popup: null                         // Defaults to value of aria-haspopup or false.
-Use true|false to force popup mode })
+  popup: false                         // Defaults to false.
+Use true to enable click-outside-to-close })
 ```